-When heroin is concurrently abused with alcohol, also a depressant, the combination can be a lot more than what was bargained for; often causing overdose, coma, and even death.
-It takes a deeper look at this relationship of two depressants to fully understand the severity of it.
+Heroin and alcohol continue to take lives.
+When heroin is concurrently used with alcohol, also a depressant, the combination can lead to overdose, coma, and even death.
+It takes a deeper look at this relationship between two depressants to understand the severity of it thoroughly.

-Understanding The Dangers Of Heroin And Alcohol Abuse
+Understanding the Dangers Of Heroin and Alcohol Use

-Heroin is derived from morphine, but about three times stronger and includes an acetyl molecule which allows the drug to enter into the bloodstream and brain faster.
-One concern with heroin abuse is that it depresses the respiratory system, which basically means that it slows the breathing—oftentimes to a dangerous level.
+Heroin is derived from morphine but about three times stronger and includes an acetyl molecule, allowing the drug to enter the bloodstream and brain faster.
+One concern with heroin use is that it depresses the respiratory system, which means that it slows breathing—oftentimes to a dangerous level.

 Alcohol is known for the sort of energetic feeling it creates (at least at first), but the truth is that ethyl alcohol is actually a sedative that not only slows down motor function and reaction time of the brain.
 It also affects the heart and breathing rate.
 Alcohol, like heroin, is absorbed into the bloodstream.

-When drinking alcohol on a full stomach, it can take several hours (on a full stomach) to reach the brain, because it’s absorbed through the small intestine and stomach.
+When drinking alcohol on a full stomach, it can take several hours to reach the brain because it’s absorbed through the small intestine and stomach.
 When a person injects or snorts heroin, it’s in the bloodstream almost instantly and makes its way to the brain just as rapidly—at which point it changes back into morphine.

 When heroin and alcohol are used at the same time, the double-depressant combination can cause a chain of events and complications such as: